How to help those affected by the California wildfires

-President Trump has approved an emergency disaster declaration which makes federal resources available to affected communities, but if you also want to help out here are some ways to do so:
+President Trump approved an emergency disaster declaration which made federal resources available to affected communities, but if you also want to help out here are some ways to do so:

 CBS Los Angeles